 This is a momentary setting so as soon as you release the fader, PFL is deactivated.

-If you wish to disable this feature, navigate to >Show Settings>General Settings from the left hand button menu and click DISABLE for the PFL overpress option.
+If you wish to disable this feature, navigate to 'Show Settings', then select 'Misc Settings' from the left hand button menu and click DISABLE for the PFL overpress option.